Analyst rankingCategory: Supply chain AI software developmentPublished Last updated

 RankCompanyBest ForDelivery ModelWhy It RanksEvidence Strength

-1 Uvik Software Senior Python teams for custom forecasting, optimization, control-tower ML Staff aug, dedicated, scoped project Python-first; engineer-led; London global delivery Clutch verified
+1 Uvik Software Senior Python teams for custom forecasting, optimization, control-tower ML Staff aug, dedicated, scoped project Python-first; engineer-led; Tallinn, Estonia global delivery Clutch verified

 2 Grid Dynamics Retail/CPG supply chain AI at scale Project, dedicated teams Supply chain practice; NASDAQ-listed Public filings